-First, the Board reviews each Club budget separately and holistically.
+First, the Board reviews each club budget separately and holistically.
 In this step, the Board turns the requested budget into a reasonable budget, often cutting budget amounts it views as "unreasonable."
 In determining reasonableness, the Board considers the following factors:

 - Alignment with mission.
-Does the expenditure align with SGA's mission of connecting students with unique, welcoming, professionally developmental communities?
-Does the expenditure align with the Club's specific mission? - Financial responsibility.
-Is the expenditure meaningfully beneficial to all Club members, or is it a vanity purchase?
-For example, if the Club X were to request funding for an expensive photo shoot of Club leadership, the Board would consider that a frivolous request. - Efficiency.
-Does the request efficiently meet Club goals, or does it add on unnecessary premium features?
-For example, if Club's stated goal of having food at an event is to "feed Club members," but the food is from a high-end, expensive restaurant, the Board will take issue with the efficiency of the request. - Justification.
+Does the expenditure align with SGA's mission of connecting students with unique, welcoming, professional development communities?
+Does the expenditure align with the club's specific mission? - Financial responsibility.
+Is the expenditure meaningfully beneficial to all club members, or is it a vanity purchase?
+For example, if the Club X were to request funding for an expensive photo shoot of club leadership, the Board would consider that a frivolous request. - Efficiency.
+Does the request efficiently meet club goals, or does it add on unnecessary premium features?
+For example, if club's stated goal of having food at an event is to "feed club members," but the food is from an expensive restaurant, the Board will take issue with the efficiency of the request.

+• Justification.
 Clubs can write extensive notes for all budget line items.
 Does the justification make sense?
-For example, if a Club requests an espresso machine and justifies the line item with, "We don't want to walk to the Rot and get coffee there," the Board would consider this an inadequate justification.
+For example, if a club requests an espresso machine and justifies the line item with "We don't want to walk to the Rot and get coffee there," the Board would consider this an inadequate justification.

-As a Club budget maker, you should always align your budget with your Club's mission.
-The Funding Board wants to see in your budget line items that you have a clear idea of your Club's goals, that you know how to accomplish those goals in the most efficient manner possible, and that you aren't spending money on vanity items.
+As a club budget maker, you should always align your budget with your club's mission.
+The Funding Board wants to see in your budget line items that you have a clear idea of your club's goals, that you know how to accomplish those goals in the most efficient manner possible, and that you aren't spending money on vanity items.
 If the Funding Board can see those things, it is likely that your reasonable amount will equal or come very close to your requested amount.
 Second, the Funding Board turns the reasonable amount computed in Step 1 into the final amount.
-Unfortunately, total Club budget requests often greatly exceed the money available to SGA.
+Unfortunately, total club budget requests often exceed the money available to SGA.
+When this is the case, club reasonable budgets are all reduced by a certain percentage rate calculated by the Funding Board.